UoB-COMSM0110/2024-group-15/README.md

 After putting all the designs and concerns on the table, we wrote a TODO list to guide the step-by-step development of the whole game.

 The highest priority tasks include implementing the physics engine to calculate gravity and 2D bounding collision detection, and the camera movements as well.
-Then we will add the shop system, the HP detection, and any other things.
+Then we will add the shop system, the HP detection, tutorials and any other things.

 ## Design